Broccoli Cheese Soup in a Pressure Cooker

 ¼ - ½ lb. fresh raw spinach, thoroughly washed

 1 tsp. mustard.
-I used truffle, but Dijon or yellow would be fine.
+I used truffle, but Dijon or yellow would be

 water